jfpaliga/dnd-class-picker/README.md

 ## Deployment

+- The website was deployed using GitHub Pages.
+The steps to deploy were taken as follows:

+  - From the GitHub repository, navigate to the Settings tab.
+  - On the nav menu on the left hand side, navigate to Pages.
+  - From the Source dropdown menu, select 'Deploy from a branch'.
+  - From the Branch dropdown menu, select 'main'.
+  - Once these have been selected, click Save and GitHub provides a link to the website.

 ## Credits

 ### Content

 - The text content and flow design was taken from [this](https://www.reddit.com/r/DnD/comments/cbxw9f/class_selection_chart_now_with_extra_warlock/) reddit page by user u/vaz_de_firenze.

+### Media

 - The background image was taken from [itch.io](https://ezekiel-eastbrook.itch.io/1000-magical-fantasy-anime-visual-novel-backgrounds) created by Ezekiel Eastbrook.

-### Media